-After my review of the fabulous Kix’ies holdups, I was contacted by a distributor for Glamory hosiery about testing some of their products as well.
-My expectations were high since I was so pleased with the Kix’ies, and after I received my samples, I realized how complementary the brands can be to each other.
+After my review of the fabulous Kix’ies holdups, I was contacted by a distributor for Glamory hosiery about testing some of their products.
+My expectations were high.
+Since I was so pleased with the Kix’ies, after I received my samples, I realized how complementary the brands can be to each other.

-Glamory is also technically a plus-size hosiery line with sizes 40-42 (Large) to 60-62 (5XL), but the size large fit me comparably to my size B Kix’ies.
+Glamory is also technically a plus-size hosiery line with sizes 40-42 (Large) to 60-62 (5XL).
+The size large fit me comparably to my size B Kix’ies.
 Still, I think the inclusion of higher sizes is fantastic as far too many plus-size women are left out in the cold by the lingerie market.

-One of my complaints when I wore strictly Cleo bras, for example, is that I was stuck with bright colors and quirky prints even if I was craving something different.
-And sometimes I want something that makes me feel like Sophia Loren.
+One of my complaints when I wore strictly Cleo bras, for example, is that I was stuck with bright colors and quirky prints, even if I was craving something different.
+Sometimes I want something that makes me feel like Sophia Loren.

-Now, in all fairness, the lace of the stockings extends further down my thigh, increasing the risk it will be seen.
+Now, in all fairness, the lace of the stockings extends further down my thigh.
+This increases the risk it will be seen.
 However, I don’t wear super short skirts anyway, so this isn’t so much an issue for me.
 If you do, the lace may flash a little with movement, but hey, it’s so pretty!
 At least it’s not like that weird gradient thing on top of tights and hose.

 Overall Grade: A+